Are Israel and Iran heading for a war?

 But last night the Iranians actually appear to have got off their shots - firing some 20 rockets at Israeli military positions on the Golan Heights.

 Israel says it destroyed the launcher from which these were fired.
 But it then went on to strike at most, if not all, of the Iranian installations it knows about in Syria.
-The intent: both to set-back the development of Iran's military infrastructure in the country, but also clearly to send a powerful signal to Tehran.
+The intent: both to set back the development of Iran's military infrastructure in the country, but also clearly to send a powerful signal to Tehran.

-In the short-term, there is grounds to hope that this will not escalate into an all-out war.
+In the short term, there is grounds to hope that this will not escalate into an all-out war.

 The alleged Iranian attack last night - I say alleged because at this stage there is no confirmation from Iranian sources as to the precise authors of the attack - involved a single and relatively short-range system, what appears to have been a multiple-barrelled rocket launcher.